fireflyprotocol/pro-sdk/python/sdk/src/openapi_client/docs/ExchangeApi.md

 /exchange/country

-Check if the country is supported.
+Check if the country is geo restricted.

 ### Example